 Electron Configurations of Atoms

-Ground State and Valence Shell Electron Configuration.
+Ground State and Valence Shell Electron Configuration

 In general chemistry, you learned to write the ground state and valence shell electron configurations.
 Here is the procedure you used.
 In this example, we will determine the ground-state electron configuration for a Carbon atom.

 1. Find the atomic or proton number from the periodic table (carbon = 6).
+This tells us the number of electrons to place for a neutral atom.

 So for a carbon atom, we have 1s22s22px12py1 as the ground state configuration.
 You should be able to answer basic questions related to this.